-Brussels sprouts offer a range of health benefits.
+Brussels sprouts also offer the following health benefits.

 Improving bone health

-Please note that individuals taking blood-thinners, such as Coumadin or warfarin, should not suddenly change their vitamin K intake due to its important role in blood clotting.
+Please note that individuals taking blood-thinners, such as warfarin, should maintain the amount of vitamin K they consume each day due to its important role in blood clotting.

-Brussels sprouts contain an antioxidant called alpha-lipoic acid that has been shown to lower glucose levels, increase insulin sensitivity, and prevent oxidative stress-induced changes in patients with diabetes.
-Alpha-lipoic acid is present in many green vegetables.
+Brussels sprouts contain the antioxidant alpha-lipoic acid (ALA).
+In a 2019 review, supplementation with this compound demonstrated an ability to lower glucose levels, increase insulin sensitivity, and prevent oxidative stress-induced changes in people with diabetes.

-However, most studies have used intravenous (IV) alpha-lipoic acid, and it is unclear whether consuming the substance as part of the diet would provide the same benefits.
+However, most studies have used intravenous (IV) ALA or high dose supplements.
+It is unclear whether consuming the substance in smaller doses as part of the diet would provide the same benefits.